Gannon Scholars Leadership Program FAQs

 Who are the Gannon Scholars

-Gannon Scholars are a dedicated group of students who participate in a structured four-year experience designed to develop their leadership, scholarship and service.
+- Gannon Scholars are a dedicated group of students who participate in a structured four-year experience designed to develop their leadership, research and service.
 Gannon Scholars are a diverse community and incorporate diverse perspectives, experiences and talents into an exploration of our world and the challenges it poses to human flourishing.
-Scholars receive a $4,000 scholarship per academic year that is renewable for three years if they successfully participate in the Gannon Scholars Program.
+Scholars receive a $8,000 scholarship per academic year, beginning with 2015–2016 academic year, that is renewable for three years if they successfully participate in the Gannon Scholars Program.